MaxHam/MDS_Spotify-Semantic-Search/README.md

 python3 clean_data.py
 ```

-5. Start the Weaviate.io & vectorizer server with
+5. First time using this project create the Weaviate.io & vectorizer server containers with
 ```bash
 docker-compose up
 ```